burkemw3/syncthingfuse/status.md

 - long running process
   - serve file contents (rwfolder.go pullerRoutine)
+  - update Model from peers
   - cache file contents
-  - fix unmounting problem (have to eject in Finder before re-mounting)
-  - update Model from peers
   - should probably prevent spotlight indexing (metadata_never_index)
+  - support symlinks
   - would be nice to allow some files to be indexed. maybe we can detect the spotlight process and index conditionally
 - CLI
   - manage configuration